 You shouldn’t be entitled to time off for sickness absence or holidays or to share options or bonuses which are the same as your client’s employees.
 Your contract may, of course, have an incentive for effective completion, but that must be distinguishable from any arrangements your client has for direct employees.

-Action you should take to prepare for the new IR35 rules
+Actions you should take to ensure you comply with the new IR35 rules

-From October 2019, many medium or large-sized businesses have issued statements saying they will no longer work with PSCs.
-Others have said all assignments are ‘inside IR35’ and have directed workers towards Umbrella companies or even offered PAYE positions.
 It’s essential you understand the approach taken by your clients towards IR35.
 You may be able to work on a combination of assignments, with some being inside and some being outside IR35.
+You can use our free online IR35 Calculator for contractors to get an accurate indication of the IR35 status of your assignment.

 Your clients may accept evidence from you about your self-employed status and to inform the SDS they produce.
 Some good indicators you are not an employee include: